 1. Calabra Rooftop Restaurant and Bar at the Proper Hotel

-My pick for the #1 date spot in Santa Monica is Calabra Rooftop Restaurant at the new Proper Hotel on Wilshire and 7th Street.
+My pick for the #1 date spot in Santa Monica is Calabra Rooftop Restaurant at the Proper Hotel on Wilshire and 7th Street.

 This hotel consists of a renovated Art Deco building with a new taller building that surrounds it.
 The hotel itself has a great Mediterranean vibe.